 - Meaningful Echo: In "The End of the World", the Ninth Doctor said of Cassandra "Everything has its time, and everything dies."
 The line is repeated almost word-for-word by Sarah Jane to the Doctor in this episode.

-- The Missus and the Ex: Trope Namer.
-Sarah Jane's is the Doctor's former companion, Rose is the current one.
+- The Missus and the Ex: Trope Namer, courtesy of Mickey.
+Sarah Jane is the Doctor's former companion, Rose is the current one.
 Both of them are in love with the Doctor.

-- Reality Warper: What Mr Finch seeks to become through the Skasis Paradigm because it will give him that power.
+- Reality Warper: What Mr. Finch seeks to become through the Skasis Paradigm because it will give him that power.
+He offers that power to the Doctor.

 - Reveal Shot: When Sarah, stunned, backs out of the storage cupboard where the TARDIS is stashed and back into the gymnasium, there is a brilliant panning shot done to reveal the Doctor just standing there, waiting for her.

-- Scary Black Man: One of the Krillitane poses as one of these.
+- Scary Black Man: One of the Krillitanes poses as one of these.
 Notably, its true form is darker than the others.

 - Screw Learning, I Have Phlebotinum!: The Krillitane oil doesn't just make the kids smarter, it also dumps a load of knowledge into their heads, such as how to travel through time.
 It's also possible that those computers they are mesmerized by are teaching them.